Dr Pia Maria Jolliffe FRHistS

 Research Fellow, Member of the Las Casas Institute

 At the moment I am working on a monograph with the provisional title Himegimi.
-Girls, Buddhist communities and the memory of political defeat in Japan (1595-1630).
-Focusing on Buddhist temples and communities’ roles in protecting and transmitting the histories of the girls and women related to the household of Toyotomi Hidetsugu (1568-1595), I demonstrate how viewing the transition from Sengoku to Tokugawa Japan through female experiences draws our attention to individuals and communities who lost their lives and livelihoods during Japan’s “re-unification” process and thus to alternative histories of the period.
+Girls, Buddhist communities and the memory of political defeat in civil war Japan (1595-1630).
+Focusing on Buddhist temples and communities’ roles in protecting and transmitting the histories of the girls and women related to the household of Toyotomi Hidetsugu (1568-1595), I demonstrate how viewing the transition from Warring States to Edo period Japan through female experiences draws our attention to individuals and communities who lost their lives and livelihoods during Japan’s “re-unification” process and thus to alternative histories of the period.
 I argue that claiming history outside the remit of state control seems to be an important function of Japanese Buddhist temples and the communities attached to them.

 Selected Publications